 As much as I recommend to only have essential oils that you will actually use (and in sizes that you will use in a reasonable space of time), I know that we all have times when we find we have some older oils that we just don’t get around to using up.
 I have done it myself!

 (If you are not sure whether your essential oils are too old to use, read my blog post to find out more about how long you can keep yours for.)

 Here are 5 of my favourite things to do with old essential oils –

-I often use older essential oils, rather than my newer oils, in my home-made cleaning products such home-made carpet deodoriser, or added to the water for washing floors or surfaces
+I often use older essential oils, rather than my newer oils, in my home-made cleaning products.
+Include in home-made carpet deodoriser, or add to the water for washing floors or surfaces.

 Add a few drops of essential oil to an unscented soap or laundry liquid when washing clothes or linens